Davidson4376/windows-uwp.fr-fr/windows-apps-src/app-to-app/use-edp-to-protect-enterprise-data-transferred-between-apps.md

             if (this.isNewEmptyDocument && protectionPolicyEvaluationResult ==
                 ProtectionPolicyEvaluationResult.Allowed)
             {
-                // If this is a new and empty document, and we&#39;re allowed to access
+                // If this is a new and empty document, and we're allowed to access
                 // the data, then we can avoid popping the consent dialog. bool isIdentityManaged = ProtectionPolicyManager.TryApplyProcessUIPolicy
                     (shareOperation.Data.Properties.EnterpriseId);